GamesCreed

 Fall of Porcupine, Nintendo Switch, Review, Screenshot, GamesCreed

 Fall of Porcupine starts with a very peaceful veneer in its starting menu until you press New Game.
-Greeted by a warning message of a story dealing with stress, illness & death it is a far cry from the endearing and wholesome message it seemed to emanate.
-Nevertheless, it is a welcome respite that certain media nowadays give a heads-up to those of us that might be dealing with issues they would not want to be reminded of in a video game.
+Greeted by a warning message of a story dealing with stress, illness & death, it is a far cry from the endearing and wholesome message it seemed to emanate.
+Nevertheless, it is a welcome respite that certain media nowadays give a heads-up to those of us who might be dealing with issues they would not want to be reminded of in a video game.

-As Finley shakes off his grogginess and starts walking towards the medical ward the idyllic city of Porcupine is revealed to the player in all its colorful and autumnal glory.
+As Finley shakes off his grogginess and starts walking towards the medical ward, the idyllic city of Porcupine is revealed to the player in all its colorful and autumnal glory.
 As he walks by and engages in conversations with fellow neighbors and makes observations, Finley’s acidic remarks drive the idea that he is someone unfocused, young, and somewhat unsure of his job.

 Fall of Porcupine, Nintendo Switch, Review, Screenshot, GamesCreed

 Thanks to a brief introduction to the staff and a scolding for arriving late, Finley’s rough morning starts with a worrying feeling.
-The cute residents of Fall of Porcupine, as in any other community, need fair care and treatment and this is when the main character’s journey starts.
-Thanks to a new app on his phone he is set to check in with three different patients, each with their symptoms and diagnosis.
+The cute residents of Fall of Porcupine, as in any other community, need fair care and treatment, and this is when the main character’s journey starts.
+Thanks to a new app on his phone, he is set to check in with three different patients, each with their symptoms and diagnosis.

 Fall of Porcupine, Nintendo Switch, Review, Screenshot, GamesCreed